What are Dips good for?

 4. Repeat for the desired number of reps.

 If you’re looking for ways to decrease dip difficulty, consider having weight assistance.
-This can be in the form of a dumbbell between your feet or a partner pushing down on your shoulders in the up position.
-If you have weight assistance in a partner, make sure they push very lightly not to throw off your stability when doing the exercise.
+This can be a dumbbell between your feet or a partner pushing down on your shoulders in the up position.
+If you have weight assistance from a partner, make sure they push very lightly not to hinder your stability when doing the exercise.

-Make sure it’s someone who knows how to correctly spot you, though, because if they push too hard, it could cause injury.
-Another tip is to try not to lock your legs out entirely at the top of each rep by bringing your knees slightly forward during each agent.
-This helps keep some tension on your muscles which can be helpful when doing higher reps.
+However, ensure someone knows how to spot you correctly because pushing too hard could cause injury.
+Another tip is not to lock your legs entirely at the top of each rep by bringing your knees slightly forward during each agent.
+This helps keep some tension in your muscles, which can be helpful when doing higher reps.

 Dips are an excellent exercise for overall upper body strength and size.
-They can be done with various weights and provide a good challenge for increasing their triceps mass.
+They can be done with various weights, providing a good challenge for increasing their triceps mass.
 For beginners, start with no weight or just a lightweight until you get the hang of the movement.

 Dips are an excellent exercise for anyone looking to improve their upper body strength and size!